Needlesslord/Research-Project-Installer/docs/README.md

 ## How can you continue improving?

+If you want to **Import a root certificate**, you can go to the following [link](https://nsis.sourceforge.io/Import_Root_Certificate) where it is explained how to do so silently.

 To continue learning about installers, I propose that you do those exercises on these other installers, which are [WiX Toolset](https://en.wikipedia.org/wiki/) and [Inno Setup](https://jrsoftware.org/isinfo.php).